markjprice/cs11dotnet7/docs/errata/common-errors.md

 Now the method call works.

-# Missing types and members in the Program class
+# Missing functions in the partial Program class

 ## CS0103 The name 'DoSomething' does not exist in the current context